Autodesk/synthesis/fission/README.md

 ## Core Systems

-These core systems make up the lionshare of the fission source code.
+These core systems make up the lion's share of the fission source code.
 Each systems manages a different aspect of the simulated world

 - [World](/fission/src/systems/World.md)
 - [Scene Renderer](/fission/src/systems/scene/SceneRenderer.md)